 Toilet paper: there is no toilet paper provided on Chinese trains.

 Wet wipes / hand sanitizer / soap: Hand washing liquid is not available on a train.

 Towel and washcloth: There is nothing to wash your face or dry your hands with on a train.

-Food and snacks: Although there are staff members with carts heading up and down the train selling drinks, snacks, and fresh fruit, the food and snack choices are not very varied and are expensive.
+Food and snacks: food on the train are with limited types and expensive.
 It is recommended that you buy food and drink before you get on a train, such as vacuum-packed tuna, crackers, pretzels, dried fruit and nuts, chocolate, tea, and instant coffee.

 Water: Boiled water is provided on a train.
 You can use it for making a cup of tea or a quick bowl of noodles.
 Bottled water is buyable for drinking, so you don't need to wait for the boiled water to cool down.
 You might want to use bottled water for brushing your teeth too.

 Clothing: Sometimes the air-conditioning on the train is too strong.
 Take a long-sleeved lightweight cardigan in case you feel cold on the train.

 Sleeping mask: In a hard sleeper car, the light can only be put out by the staff members after 9:30pm or 10pm.
 If you want to go to bed before that time, it is nice to have a sleeping mask.

 It could be boring on a train if you can't sleep.
 So take books for reading or fully charge your phone/I Pad to kill time.
 You might want to take a portable charging pack.